avengers-p7/Avengers_P7_Documents/Application_CI/Design/08- Jenkins/Ansible Role for Jenkins/README.md

-# Ansible Role to setup Jenkins
+# Ansible Role to setup Jenkins on Ubuntu

 |   Authors        |  Created on   |  Version   | Last updated by | Last edited on |